Mississauga: Shopping

 Square One Shopping Centre is located in the City Centre and is the second largest shopping mall in Canada.
 It boasts more than 350 retail stores and services and attracts 24 million annual visitors and makes over $1 billion in annual retail sales.
 It opened in 1973.

 Erin Mills Town Centre is the second largest mall in Mississauga.
 It is located in the western end of the city at Eglinton Avenue and Erin Mills Parkway and opened in 1989.

-Other shopping centres include Dixie Outlet Mall; located in the southeastern area of the city.
+Other shopping centres include Dixie Outlet Mall, located in the southeastern area of the city.
 It is Canada's largest enclosed outlet mall.
-It opened in 1956 when the city was still known as Toronto Township, and is Mississauga's first shopping mall.
+It opened in 1956 when the city was still known as Toronto Township, and was Mississauga's first shopping mall.
 Many factory outlets of premium brands are located in this mall.
 Heartland Town Centre is an unenclosed power centre with 180 stores and restaurants.
 A flea market, the Fantastic Flea Market, is Mississauga's oldest flea market, and opened in 1976.